adgut1509/STE/index.md

 • Search for more advice **online**.
 Probably there are many articles and forum threads about how to deal with an unresponsive SME.

 • Remind the SME that cooperating with you is an important part of the process of product development and part of their job.
-Do it <ins>only</ins> if the situation is helpless, though!
+Do it *only* if the situation is helpless, though!